Women's Health

 The WHI trial studied two synthetic hormones - Premarin and Provera.
 Premarin is a synthetic estrogen derived from the urine of pregnant horses and Provera is a synthetic progestin.
 These molecules are foreign to humans and are pro-inflammatory.
 These synthetic hormones are the cause of the slight increase in blood clots, cardiovascular events and breast cancers seen in the WHI.
 The conclusion published by the WHI researchers was that all hormone replacement therapy is associated with these harms and that for most women, the risks of HRT are not worth the benefits.
 This belief, since disproven, remains common amongst physicians and patients to this day.

 Dr. Andrew Huberman and Dr. Sara Gottfried engage in an excellent discussion on HRT in the YouTube video below.
 The whole discussion is 2 hours in length and well worth a listen.
-However, to save you some time, the link below will commence at the most relevant part with respect to HRT.
+However, to save you some time, our link will commence at the most relevant part with respect to HRT

-BHRT is the most effective treatment for menopausal symptoms including hot flashes, night sweats, insomnia, vaginal dryness, heart palpitations, libido, sexual dysfunction, fatigue, anxiety, depression and joint pain.
-BHRT can reduce the risk of cardiovascular disease by between 30 and 50% and BHRT can reduce the mortality risk of an osteoporotic hip fracture by 50%.
+bHRT can reduce the risk of cardiovascular disease by between 30 and 50%. bHRT can reduce the mortality risk of an osteoporotic hip fracture by 50%.
 Estradiol has also been shown to reduce the risk of dementia.
-The WHI trial deprived a generation of women from these longevity benefits.

 "Currently, testosterone is considered a "male hormone," which means that traditional hormone replacement for women does not include it.
 And while it is true that men must have much higher levels of testosterone in their blood than women do in order to be healthy, many people are surprised to learn that testosterone is just as essential to women's well-being as it is to men's.